Surprisingly brilliant tiny hotels you'll want to stay at

 Describing itself as a 'bed and beverage', the Royal Street Inn in New Orleans combines cosy bedrooms and a chilled-out bar with top-quality service.
 The five bedrooms, all located above the bar, range from a small penthouse studio to a spacious deluxe suite, and are all individually decorated with eye-catching artwork, leather and wood furniture and plush soft furnishings.
 The definition of a modern inn, it's cute, comfortable and has plenty of character.

-Clementin, Prague, Czech Republic
+Clementin, Prague, Czechia

 You might be shocked to find there are actually nine good-sized rooms hiding in this tiny building (the green building in the image).
 The narrowest preserved house in Prague, the dinky building dates back to 1360 and is just over 10-feet (3.28m) wide.
-The hotel is elegantly furnished inside with plenty of amenities and – half-way between the Old Town square and the Charles Bridge – it's in a stellar location too.
+The hotel is elegantly furnished inside with plenty of amenities and – halfway between the Old Town square and the Charles Bridge – it's in a stellar location too.

 Aleksandar Todorovic/Shutterstock